Transdigm Group Incorporated Tr - Consensus Indicates Potential -6.6% Downside

-Transdigm Group Incorporated Tr found using ticker (TDG) now have 15 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 772 and 375 with the average target price sitting at 536.4.
-Now with the previous closing price of 574.38 this would imply there is a potential downside of -6.6%.
-There is a 50 day moving average of 494.86 and the 200 day MA is 454.44.
+Transdigm Group Incorporated Tr with ticker code (TDG) have now 15 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 772 and 375 calculating the mean target price we have 536.4.
+With the stocks previous close at 574.38 this is indicating there is a potential downside of -6.6%.
+The 50 day moving average now sits at 494.86 and the 200 moving average now moves to 454.44.
 The market capitalisation for the company is $30,399m.
-Company Website: http://www.transdigm.com
+Find out more information at: http://www.transdigm.com

 TransDigm Group Incorporated designs, produces, and supplies aircraft components in the United States and internationally.
 The company operates through three segments: Power & Control, Airframe, and Non-aviation.
 The Power & Control segment offers mechanical/electro-mechanical actuators and controls, ignition systems and engine technology, specialized pumps and valves, power conditioning devices, specialized AC/DC electric motors and generators, databus and power controls, sensor products, switches and relay panels, hoists, winches and lifting devices, and cargo loading and handling systems.
 This segment serves engine and power system and subsystem suppliers, airlines, third party maintenance suppliers, military buying agencies, and repair depots.
 The Airframe segment provides engineered latching and locking devices, rods and locking devices, engineered connectors and elastomers, cockpit security components and systems, aircraft audio systems, specialized lavatory components, seat belts and safety restraints, engineered interior surfaces and related components, thermal protection products, lighting and control technology, military personnel parachutes, and cargo delivery systems.
 This segment serves airframe manufacturers, cabin system and subsystem suppliers, airlines, third party maintenance suppliers, military buying agencies, and repair depots.
 The Non-aviation segment offers seat belts and safety restraints for ground transportation applications, mechanical/electro-mechanical actuators and controls for space applications, and refueling systems for heavy equipment, as well as hydraulic/electromechanical actuators and fuel valves for land based gas turbines.
 This segment serves off-road vehicle and subsystem suppliers, child restraint system suppliers, and satellite and space system suppliers; and manufacturers of heavy equipment.
 TransDigm Group Incorporated was founded in 1993 and is headquartered in Cleveland, Ohio.